db7/tikl/README.md

 - `-b DIR` — change the root directory used for `%b`/`%B` (defaults to `bin`).
 - `-t SECONDS` — terminate any `RUN` command that exceeds the given wall-clock budget (returns exit code 124).
+- `-V` — print the tinl version and exit.

 ## Inspirations